BJP MLA Bhupendra Patel named new Gujarat chief minister

 Rupani became the fourth chief minister to step down from the top post in BJP-ruled states in six months.
 He quit a year ahead of Assembly polls in Prime Minister Narendra Modi's home state.

-It is still unclear what prompted the decision however, political observers noted that his "soft-spoken" image may have contributed to his undoing of being a "weak" CM, who allowed bureaucrats to overrule the political leadership in taking key decisions.
+It is still unclear what prompted the decision however, political observers noted that his "soft-spoken" image may have contributed to his undoing of being a "weak" chief minister, who allowed bureaucrats to overrule the political leadership in taking key decisions.

 He met Governor Acharya Devvrat at his residence on Saturday and tendered his resignation.